CtrlK

 Workflow Clarity

-The multi-step workflow is clearly sequenced (Steps 0-6) with explicit decision points (CI status assessment in Step 3 with branching behavior, platform detection logic in Step 1).
-Step 3 acts as a validation checkpoint that adjusts subsequent review scope.
-The feedback loop of detecting failures and adjusting review focus is well-defined.
+The 6-step workflow is clearly sequenced with explicit decision points (CI status assessment in Step 3 that changes review behavior, platform detection logic in Step 1).
+Step 3 acts as a validation checkpoint that adjusts downstream behavior.
+The review output format provides a structured checklist.
+The workflow handles error/edge cases (CI failing, pending, platform not detected).

 3 / 3